GBaumes/capstone-weather-app/README.md

 ![ExampleData](./frontend/src/images/example.jpg)

-If you would like to use the interactive radar to view the different maps available you can just click on the radar button at the top of the page.
+If you would like to use the interactive radar to view the different maps available you can just click on the radar button at the top of the page:

 ![RadarExample](./frontend/src/images/radarexample.jpg)